We just qualified 55 Boy Scouts from all over the

 First the staff had to set up their posts, like this one on the Library patio, bright and early in the morning.

-With that story fresh in their minds, the scouts make their appointed rounds: to the Lounge,the patio, the office suite, and the museum, among others.
+With that story fresh in their minds, the scouts make their appointed rounds: to the Lounge,

 1 comment: